opengisch/django-oapif/README.md

-# django-ogcapif
+# django-oapif

 **WARNING** This is in under development.
 API will break.
 Do not use in production.

-*django-ogcapif* allows to easily expose your Django models through an OGCAPI-Features endpoint.
+*django-oapif* allows to easily expose your Django models through an OAPI-Features endpoint.
 It is based on Django REST Framework.

 ## Table of contents
 - [Quickstart](#quickstart)